The new Apprenticeship levy

 Important changes to Apprenticeship funding that could affect you as an employer…

-From April 2017 the way Apprenticeships in England are funded will change.
+The way Apprenticeships in England are funded has changed.
 However, Apprenticeships that began before May 1st 2017 will not be subject to the new rules.

 How it works…

 If your total annual wage bill exceeds £3 million you will pay a 0.5% Apprenticeship levy on that sum.

 Once you have paid this amount you will then be able to access your organisation’s funding through your new Digital Apprenticeship Service Account.

 Importantly, you will be entitled to a £15,000 allowance to offset the levy.
 Furthermore, you will receive a 10% top-up on your contributions.
 All contributions can be set against corporation tax.

 Wage bill under £3m?

 If your business does not reach the £3 million wage bill threshold, then you will not have to operate a Digital Apprentice Service Account until at least 2018.

 However, larger companies in this category WILL have to contribute 10% towards training costs, with the government paying the remaining 90% to the training provider.